 - Children who have recently come from or who spend time in other countries where more lead is found.

-- Adults who work in jobs or hobbies where they work with lead may bring the lead dust home on their clothes or equipment and expose household members.
+- Adults with jobs or hobbies that work with lead may bring lead dust home on their clothes or equipment and expose household members.
 (For more on job or hobby lead poisoning, see the

 Occupational Lead Poisoning Prevention Program.)

 - Lead in house paint was severely restricted in 1978.
 Paint used on boats, steel structures, and road markings may still contain lead.

 - Lead solder in food cans was banned in the 1980s.